AIResearchHub/transformergallery/README.md

 $$ Attention(q, \textbf{D}) = \Sigma_{i}similarity(q, k_{i})v_{i} $$ where \textbf{D} := \{ (k_{1}, v_{1}), (k_{2}, v_{2}),...,(k_{n}, v_{n}), and $q$ is a query.

+In mathmatical terms, attention is a linear combination of the similarity of queries and keys multiplied by the key's associated value for all

 First, let's compare our new attention formula to searching a database using queries, keys, and values.

 When searching a database, we often look for absolute matches, meaning the query and key are identical (similarity = 1).
 If we have one student named "John Doe" in our registrar, when we query our database for "John Doe", we expect the similarity of the query and keys to be 0 everywhere except when the key is "John Doe".
 Therefore, we'd have a image: